 2. Set clear goals and provide feedback

 If you don’t set clear goals, your team will not know how to reach them.
 By keeping them Specific, Measurable, Achievable, Relevant and Timely (check out this SMART Goals Template for more info), you will provide guidance for everyone.
 Short-term goals are especially effective in encouraging team members to properly manage their time and efforts in completing their daily tasks.
+If everybody agrees pls use some employee monitoring software to identify bottleneck processes and activities that can be improved.

 In addition to this, make sure that you give your team useful and constructive feedback.
 Acknowledge accomplishments and address errors and, once again - encourage agile communication.